jaketripp/dinner-and-code-learning/_posts/2016-07-31-Programming-Crash-Course.md

 # Functions
 Functions allow you to package up multiple lines of code that you may want to reuse more than once in a project.
-This allows us to write utilities that can be used from all over a program as well as avoiding copying and pasting code all over the place that will lead to bugs and having to fix the same problems in multiple places.
+This allows us to write utilities that can be used from anywhere in a program as well as avoiding copying and pasting code all over the place that will lead to bugs and having to fix the same problems in multiple places.

-### Python example
+### Python function example
 In python, we define a function with the **def** keyword.
 Each function has a name, and a set of **parameters** that can be sent to it each time we call it.
 You can think of a function as telling someone what to do,